Early Life and Education of Ben Affleck: A Complete Timeline

 2005: Appearing in PFLAG Advertising Campaign

-In 2005, Ben Affleck appeared alongside his gay cousin in a Parents and Friends of Lesbians and Gays (PFLAG) print advertising campaign.
+In 2005, Ben Affleck appeared alongside his gay cousin in a Parents and Friends of Lesbians and Gays (PFLAG) print advertising campaign to show his support for the LGBTQ+ community.

 In 2006, Ben Affleck appeared alongside then-Senator Barack Obama at a rally in support of Proposition 87, which sought to reduce petroleum consumption in favor of alternative energy.

 In 2007, Ben Affleck appeared in a global warming awareness video produced by the Center for American Progress Action Fund.
-Also in 2007, Affleck admitted he was not "particularly good at being green".
+He also admitted he was not "particularly good at being green."

-In 2007, Ben Affleck filmed a public service announcement for Divided We Fail, a nonpartisan AARP campaign seeking affordable, quality healthcare for all Americans, and criticized the Bush tax cuts.
+In 2007, Ben Affleck filmed a public service announcement for Divided We Fail, a nonpartisan AARP campaign seeking affordable, quality healthcare for all Americans.

 2007: Supporting SEIU Unionization Efforts